 The First Step Act

-is the first meaningful criminal justice reform in many years.
-One of the main pillars of the new criminal justice law is to be sure that that the Bureau of Prisons truly understands each and every inmate’s treatment and programming needs and accurately evaluates each inmate’s level of risk.
+The First Step Act is the first meaningful criminal justice reform in many years.
+One of the main pillars of the new criminal justice law is to be sure that that the Bureau of Prisons truly understands each and every inmate’s treatment.
+Also, that programming needs are accurately evaluated for each inmate’s level of risk.
 Indeed, the First Step Act is premised on the idea that each federal inmate should be seen as an individual, rather than just as a number.

 To that end, the First Step Act requires that the Bureau of Prisons